Section 1: Information for Undergraduate Teaching Fellows

 How Are UTFs Paid?

 To be paid for your work as a UTF, you will need to see the department secretary and complete the appropriate paperwork.
-The stipend of $750 is based on an estimated 100 hours of work.
+The payment of $750 is based on an estimated 100 hours of work.
 Please keep a log of hours worked to ensure fairness.

 May UTFs Get Credit for Being a UTF?